Instructional Design In VET

 I asked a group of Industry Representatives if they would turn to the VET system to train their staff.
 The response was, “Hell no!
 We want instruction that is designed around our organisation’s needs, considers our staff’s current knowledge, factoring in their learning styles, and the development of content that our staff will find useful and motivational.”

 They insisted they would hire an ‘Instructional Design’ person or team to develop their training programmes in favour of a VET provider.

 I have noticed in job advertisements that Instructional Designers are mainly sought by non-VET sector organisations; and seem to be paid two or three times the rate of a trainer.

-I also notice that most RTOs either purchased training and assessment tools, which they possibly ‘contextualise’, or develop them in-house with a content-centred focus rather than a learning centred process.
+I also notice that most RTOs either purchase training and assessment tools, which they possibly ‘contextualise’, or develop them in-house with a content-centred focus rather than a learning centred process.
 I accept that some larger RTOs and TAFEs may have the luxury of employing Instructional Designers to develop their courses; although in 18 years of employment at a large TAFE, I did not witness it in that organisation.

 I Googled ‘Instructional Design’ to discover what I needed to know to implement an Instructional Design process into the VET industry.

-My first surprise was that the references to, and descriptions of, the early researchers in Instructional Design were people who I had studied in my teaching degree back in the 1970’s and 1980’s.
+My first surprise was that the references to, and descriptions of, the early researchers in Instructional Design were people whom I had studied in my teaching degree back in the 1970’s and 1980’s.
 In that course, we didn’t necessarily refer to these researchers as Instructional Design researchers.
 With so much focus on ‘compliance’ and ‘ticking boxes’ in the VET sector, I had forgotten the importance of implementing a process to design great courses for VET students.